dongjunhwang/dongjunhwang.github.io/index.md

 <a href="https://velog.io/@wbsl0427"><img style="margin-right: 5px; margin-bottom: 5px;" src="img/velog.svg" alt="image" width="40" /></a>

-(Updated in 2022.11)
+(Updated in 2024.03)
-Curriculum vitae can download <b><a href="https://drive.google.com/file/d/1CSwH4WTj2tkCH6hz3658vFBpSXf1L9FA/view?usp=share_link">HERE</a></b>.
+Curriculum vitae can download <b><a href="https://drive.google.com/file/d/1ywkBzc_7lb3sk9mcQJ19HyVaVB_lhXrw/view?usp=sharing">HERE</a></b>.

 <!-- <b><a href="https://drive.google.com/file/d/15Z6ONVVo2iHMkHzuZ6z-MsQJ-LIROeHv/view?usp=sharing">Curriculum Vitae</a></b> -->

-I am an M.S. student in Artificial Intelligence at Sogang University and advised by Professor <a href="https://sites.google.com/site/junsukchoe/">Junsuk Choe</a>.
-I obtained my B.S in Computer Science and Engineering at Sogang University in 2022.
+I am currently a Ph.D.
+Student in the Department of Computer Science and Engineering at Sogang University, supervised by <a href="https://sites.google.com/site/junsukchoe/"> Prof. Junsuk Choe</a>.
+Prior to this, I obtained my M.S.
+Degree in the Department of Artificial Intelligence at Sogang University advised by the same supervisor.
+Previously, I received a B.S.
+Degree at the same university.

-My specialties include <mark>weak-labeled data-driven learning</mark> in object localization, semantic, and instance segmentation.
-To improve the performance of weak supervision, I mainly focus on finding hidden information in the dataset and neural network.
+Research Interests: I am interested in <mark>scalable visual grounding tasks</mark> such as open-vocabulary segmentation and detection.
+For scalability of the neural network, I mainly concentrate on how to train <mark>the imperfect dataset</mark> (e.g. self-,semi-,weakly-supervised learning).

-Contact: <b>wbsl0427(at)gmail(dot)com</b>
+Contact: <b>djhwang(at)sogang(dot)ac(dot)kr</b>

 <br>